 This summer the Appalachian State University (ASU) Recreation Management (RM) Program will collaborate with the North Carolina Outward Bound School (NCOBS) to present the annual Leadership Expedition.
-Set to take place from May 14th to May 24th 2019, this expedition will test your perceptions of leadership and personal limits in the wilderness of the Pisgah Forest near Table Rock, NC.
+Set to take place from May 13-23, 2020, this expedition will test your perceptions of leadership and personal limits in the wilderness of the Pisgah Forest near Table Rock, NC.

 Over the course of 11 days, participants will build their skills in backpacking, rock climbing, wilderness navigation, and personal discovery.
 The expedition will also highlight leadership development through curriculum driven by discussions and activities focused on: group development, decision-making, and conflict resolution.
 Through challenge and adventure which are at the core of this expedition you will discover that you are capable of more than you thought possible.

 The mission of NCOBS is to "inspire people to develop and discover their potential to care for themselves, others, and the world around them through challenging experiences in unfamiliar settings".
 This notion of a transformational course design, when coupled with the academic pursuit provided by the RM program, has the potential to afford students the opportunity to move beyond the classroom and into a real world application of leadership.

 The ASU/NCOBS Leadership Expedition key course objectives are to broaden enthusiasm for and understanding of self, others and as well as enhance your application of leadership.